Hrishikeshbele/Competitive-Programming_Python/README.md

 # python_coding
-this repository contains my solutions to the problems i am solving on interviewbit
+this repository contains my solutions to the problems which i am solving on interviewbit website.